jjziets/DCMontoring/README.md

 also, make a prometheus.yml that looks like this https://github.com/jjziets/DCMontoring/blob/main/server/prometheus.yml

-you should edit the docker-compose.yml and have it mount the prometheus.yml in other word use nano to edit the path of prometheus.yml
+you should edit the docker-compose.yml and edit the docker-compose.yml to add your vast apy key under  vastai-exporter:

 ```
 docker-compose up -d # this will start all server